Messina: a city that’s more than just the ‘Gate of Sicily’

 Richard didn't stay in Messina for long — he set sail for the Holy Land in April 1191 to join the Third Crusade.
 As for the castle, there's not much left besides its octagonal tower.
 The old tower will immediately catch your eye when approaching the Tempio di Cristo Re.
 It now houses a massive bell cast from bronze from cannons captured during World War I, just like the bells at the Santuario Madonna di Montalto.

-After visiting the church, take a moment to enjoy one of the best panoramic views of Messina (especially stunning at sunset!).
+After visiting the upper temple, take a moment to enjoy one of the best panoramic views of Messina.
 On a clear day, you can spot the Piloni dello Stretto (Google Maps) in the distance.
 These two steel towers, which still stand today, carried a 220-kilovolt power line across the Strait of Messina from 1955 to 1994.
 They also held the record for the longest span of any hydroelectric crossing, stretching 3,646 meters!

 ![]() |